-This award is designed to honor a student who has worked to improve issues related to gender, equity, and diversity on any of MSU's four campuses.
-There can be up to one undergraduate winner and one graduate winner and each award carries a $500 scholarship.
+This award is designed to honor two graduate or undergraduate students who have worked to improve issues related to gender, equity, and diversity on any of MSU's four campuses.

 President's Commission on the Status of University Women Award

 This award is designed to honor an individual (faculty or staff leader) who has established a record of working to improve issues related to gender, equity, and diversity on any of MSU’s four campuses.

 2021 Rebecca Belou

 Rebecca Belou, senior data scientist in the Office of Planning and Analysis, has won the 2021 President's Commission on the Status of University Women Award.
 The award has an honorarium of $2,000.

 Belou was hired as a research analyst in 2012 with part of her time dedicated as an equity analyst with MSU’s ADVANCE Project TRACS grant.
 Since then, Belou has developed, maintained and grown MSU’s analysis around issues related to gender and racial equity, diversity, and inclusion for students, staff and faculty.
 Her nominators say that by celebrating women and making information both accessible and useful, Belou has made gender equity issues more visible and shown effective policy and strategy solutions for addressing them.